 Need to manually press buttons to change sounds/songs.

 This product has an automatic shutoff, an adjustable lens, volume controls, and plugs into standard outlets.
 Other features include a dimmer nightlight, 4 nature sounds, moon and stars projection, and 4 songs.
 Great for on-the-go use.

 More expensive than other models.
 The same song plays unless you change it.

-Parents are sometimes surprised to learn that the womb is a noisy place, with rhythmic whooshing and shushing sounds as the heart pumps blood through the body.
+Parents are sometimes surprised to learn that the womb is a noisy place, with rhythmic whooshing and shushing sounds as the heart pumps blood through the pregnant person's body.
 Baby soothers mimic this same type of rhythmic white noise to comfort and soothe your baby to sleep.